Icy Cape Project

 Minerals extraction would generate revenue to fund Trust programs

-In order to support vital services for beneficiaries, the Trust needs to continue to generate revenue from its land and resources.
+In order to support vital services for Trust beneficiaries, the Trust needs to continue to generate revenue from its land and resources.
 Those revenues fund Trust programs that serve Alaska’s most vulnerable populations including people with mental illnesses, developmental disabilities, Alzheimer’s disease and related dementias, traumatic brain injuries, and substance abuse disorders.

 Icy Cape is located in a remote, hard-to-access region